Improving the adaptive and continuous learning capabilities of artificial neural networks: Lessons from multi-neuromodulatory dynamics: Continual learning in natural and artificial intelligence

-In the biological brain, learning occurs in response to changes in the environment, task demands, and/or the state of the organism.
-To learn continuously in a complex and ever-changing environment, a series of actions with different cognitive demands are performed.
-These actions often involve \textbf{(i)} acquiring, and tracking knowledge acquired in a completed task, \textbf{(ii)} recognizing a new task, \textbf{(iii)} determining task statistics and similarities across tasks, \textbf{(iv)} encoding, reusing and exploiting acquired knowledge, \textbf{(v)} updating and transmitting task-specific variables, and \textbf{(vi)} updating internal states during and after learning.
-In real-world scenarios, task shifts and environmental changes do not always occur sequentially - instead, an organism sometimes learns to meet the requirements of multiple tasks simultaneously, which requires not only the storage of past tasks, but also the distinction between parallel, concurrent tasks, and across time scales.
-In brain circuits, these components of continuous learning processes are supported by a collective of computations, with the help of neuromodulatory systems.
-For example:
+The brain adapts itself to changes in the environment, task demands and the state of the organism.
+To learn in a noisy and ever-changing environment, a series of actions are carried out, with varying cognitive demands \citep{neftci_reinforcement_2019} including: (1) acquiring and tracking the knowledge acquired in a completed task, (2) recognizing a new task, (3) evaluating task statistics and similarities between tasks, (4) encoding, reusing and exploiting acquired knowledge, (5) updating and transmitting task-specific variables, and (6) updating internal states during and after learning \citep{hadsell_embracing_2020, kudithipudi_biological_2022}.
+Through the ability to recognize and exploit shared task structures, the brain can achieve rapid and efficient learning in several trials, a phenomenon commonly depicted in the framework of few-shot learning \citep{kudithipudi_biological_2022, wang_comprehensive_2024}.
+In other tasks, task shifts do not always occur in a sequence.
+Accordingly, an organism learns multiple tasks simultaneously, which requires not only storaging and retrieving past tasks, but also distinguishing concurrent tasks.
+In the brain, a continuous learning process is supported by a collective of computations: